1rgs/jsonformer/README.md

 - Bulletproof JSON generation: Jsonformer ensures that the generated JSON is always syntactically correct and conforms to the specified schema.
 - Efficiency: By generating only the content tokens and filling in the fixed tokens, Jsonformer is more efficient than generating a full JSON string and parsing it.
-- Flexible and extendable: Jsonformer is built on top of the HuggingFace transformers library, making it compatible with any model that supports the HuggingFace interface.
+- Flexible and extendable: Jsonformer is built on top of the Hugging Face transformers library, making it compatible with any model that supports the Hugging Face interface.

 ## Installation